What’s margin investing?

 When would I consider margin investing?

 You have to determine whether margin investing is consistent with your investment strategy.
 You should consider your own investment experience, goals, and sensitivity to risk.
-By enabling margin investing for your brokerage account, Robinhood is not recommending the use of margin investing.
+By enabling margin investing for your investing account, Robinhood isn't recommending the use of margin investing.

 How much does it cost to use margin investing?

-In addition to a discounted rate, the first $1,000 of margin investing is included with your $5 monthly Gold fee.
-If you decide to borrow more, you’ll pay the Gold floating interest rate on any margin used over $1,000.
+As a Gold subscriber, the first $1,000 of margin investing is included with your subscription fee.
+If you decide to borrow more, you’ll pay interest on any margin used over $1,000.

 Note